observablehq/runtime/README.md

 <a href="#Promises_when" name="Promises_when">#</a> Promises.<b>when</b>(<i>date</i>[, <i>value</i>])

-…
+… Note: the current implementation relies on [setTimeout](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout), and thus the specified *date* must be no longer than 2,147,483,647 milliseconds (24.9 days) from now.

 ### Live Values

 <a href="#now" name="now">#</a> <b>now</b>

-The current value of [Date.now](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now).
+The current value of [Date.now](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date/now).

 <a href="#width" name="width">#</a> <b>width</b>